 If you’re grilling all day every day this summer like us, try these other delicious recipes:

 Are you looking to grill chicken?
-Try Lebanese shish tawook or these 4 ingredient teriyaki chicken skewers.
+Try Lebanese shish tawook, these 4 ingredient teriyaki chicken skewers or Hawaiian BBQ chicken.

 We hope your family enjoys this Filipino barbecue recipe as much as we do!